 A more comprehensive article on Therapists conducting online searches on their clients

-Modern digital technologies have raised many complex clinical, ethical and legal issues for psychotherapists.
-One of the more potent questions is whether it is OK for therapists to Google their clients and, if so, should they seek consent?
+Modern digital technologies have raised many new and complex clinical, ethical and legal issues for psychotherapists.
+One of the more potent questions is whether it is OK for therapists to Google their clients.

 Consider the following situations:

-- After the first call from a potential new client, the therapist wonders whether the client, who did not present very impressively, was bragging or delusional about being the president of a Fortune 500 company.
+- After the first couple sessions with a new client, the therapist wonders whether the client, who did not present very impressively, was bragging or delusional about being the president of a Fortune 500 company.

 - Your client attempted suicide and is lying unconscious in the hospital.
-In an attempt to save his life, would you search his web site for clues as to what he may have ingested?
+In an attempt to save his life, would you search his FB profile or web site for clues as to what he may have ingested prior to loosing conscious?

-- Therapists who utilize home offices or work late in the office after other clinicians are gone may find that Googling new clients can help with their screening and safety-assessment.
+- Therapists, especially women who live alone and have a home office or work late in the office after other clinicians are gone may find that Googling new clients can help with their screening and their own safety considerations.

-- After a few sessions, a therapist senses she is being set up to get involved in a custody battle.
+- After a few sessions, a therapist suspects that she is being set up to get involved in a custody battle.
 She wonders if she can discover helpful information by searching her client's name online.

-- A few months after the start of therapy with a rather angry and aggressive client, who was clearly dissatisfied with prior treaters, the therapist wonders if the client has a history of suing his doctors and therapists and considers searching for such information online.
+- A few months after the start of therapy with a rather angry and aggressive client, who was clearly dissatisfied with prior treaters, the therapist wonders if the client has a history of suing his treaters and considers searching for such information online.

-When therapists find clinically significant information about their clients online:
+When therapists find clinically or practice-significant information about their clients online:

-- A therapist is concerned about a client who abruptly dropped out of therapy and conducts an online search to find out about the client's well being.
+- A therapist had a client who, at times, was dangerous to self and others and who abruptly dropped out of therapy.
+The therapist wants to search online to learn about the client's well being.

-- An animal-lover therapist discovers that a client has a long history of felony indictments for animal cruelty that was never brought up in therapy.
+- An animal-lover therapist who uses Animal Assistant Therapy discovers online that a client has a long history of felony indictments for animal cruelty, an issue that was never brought up in therapy.

-- A therapist finds that her client has a past felony conviction for stalking a prior therapist and members of her family.
+- A therapist discovers online that her client has a past felony conviction for stalking a prior therapist and members of her family.

-- A gay therapist learns that a client is a member of a well-established hate group known to promote acts of violence against members of the LGBT community.
+- A gay therapist learns online that a new client is a member of a well-established hate group known to promote acts of violence against members of the LGBT community.

-Main questions regarding therapists searching their clients online:
+Main questions therapists must ask before searching their clients online: